-You are normally required to have a good first or second class honours degree (or equivalent from a university outside the UK).
-An intermediate knowledge of microeconomics and quantitative methods is preferred, but if you are a strong applicant with little or no prior training in economics, you may be admitted provided you attend a pre-sessional course.
+You are normally required to have a good first- or second-class honours degree (or equivalent from a university outside the UK).
+An intermediate knowledge of microeconomics and quantitative methods is preferred, but strong applicants with little or no prior training in economics may be admitted provided they attend a pre-sessional course.

 Months of entry

-* Application of techniques to a diverse range of farm, food and rural development issues in both developed and developing country contexts
+- give you the opportunity to apply your learning to a diverse range of contemporary farm, food and rural issues in both developed and developing country contexts.

 Information for international students